Deformation Quantization via Categorical Factorization Homology: Introduction

 We provide two different models which explicitly compute this bicolimit:

-\begin{itemize} \item The \emph{enriched Tambara relative tensor product} \(\Ma \relcatprod{\Aa} \Na\), generalizing~\cite{Tambara, Cooke19}.
+\begin{itemize} \item The \emph{enriched Tambara relative tensor product} \(\Ma \Tambaratens{\Aa} \Na\), generalizing~\cite{Tambara, Cooke19}.
 This is a model defined explicitly in terms of generators and relations, which is convenient because it allows for very concrete manipulations.
 In Theorem~\ref{thm:eqTambaraBar} we prove that this computes the bicolimit for the relative tensor product.
-The drawback of this model is that it is hard to directly access the morphism spaces. \item The \emph{coend relative tensor product} \(\Ma \coendtens{\Aa} \Na\), which is a new model.
+The drawback of this model is that it is hard to directly access the morphism spaces. \item The \emph{coend relative tensor product} \(\Ma \coendtens{\Aa} \Na\) where $\Aa$ is assumed to be rigid\footnote{The same relative tensor product also appeared in \cite{AraujoGuuHudson2025}, which drew our attention to the fact that the rigidity assumption was missing in the first version of our paper.}.
 Its objects are pairs $(m,n)\in \Obj \Ma \times \Obj \Na $.
 The $\Va$-object of morphisms is given by the enriched coend (we refer to Section~\ref{Sec:coend_tensor_product} for details)

 In Proposition~\ref{prp:CoendTensRelTens} we show that this is an alternative model for the relative tensor product.
 The advantage of this model is that it comes with a direct description of morphism spaces, which will be very useful for results in the second part of the paper. \end{itemize} In Section~\ref{Sec: Enriched skein} we define, for a $\Va$-ribbon category $\Ca$ and an oriented two dimensional manifold $\Sigma$, the \emph{enriched skein category} $\SkC{\Sigma}\in \VCat$.
 Roughly speaking, its objects are collections of points of $\Sigma$ labelled with the objects of $\Ca$.
 Intuitively, morphism spaces are ribbon diagrams in $\Sigma\times [0,1]$ where the ribbons are labelled with objects of $\Ca$ and coupons are labelled by morphisms in $\Ca$.